bbalganjjm/natural_js/html/naturaljs/gtst/gtst0300_en_US.md

 <p class="alert">In the above code, among the options of N.comm, the "type" is an option that is arbitrarily defined because it cannot be requested through the POST method to the web server.
 If the server can handle POST requests, remove the type option because the default value of type is defined as "POST" in natural.config.js.
 For more information about the type option, refer to the [Default Options] tab in the <a href="#cmVmcjAyMDQlMjRDb21tdW5pY2F0b3IucmVxdWVzdCRodG1sJTJGbmF0dXJhbGpzJTJGcmVmciUyRnJlZnIwMjA0Lmh0bWw=">Communicator.request</a> document.</p>

-The event handler of the Retrieve button executes the following logic.
+The event handler of the Search button executes the following logic.
  1. Retrieve data from the server using the data of the search form(cont.form) as a parameter.
  2. Bind the retrieved data to the grid (cont.grid).